On mixing enhancement by secondary baroclinic vorticity in shock-bubble interaction: Secondary baroclinic vorticity enhanced stretching mechanism

 Hence, the baroclinic vorticity growth (\ref{eq: vor-baro}) can be expressed as:

-If using $D^2$ as the characteristic area, the peak value of SBV circulation $\Gamma^+/\Gamma$, denoted as $\Gamma_{b}/{\Gamma}$, should be proportional to the modelled values:
+Using $D^2$ as the characteristic area, the normalized baroclinic vorticity at $t=t_b$, where $t_{b}$ is the time of the bridge formation and is also the first time of the synchronous growth of opposite sign circulation peak in figure~\ref{fig: cir-SDR-Ma}, can be obtained:

+The SBV model (\ref{eq: vavd-illu8}) predicts the normalized baroclinic vorticity at the bridge structure, which should be proportional to the peak value of SBV circulation $|\Gamma^-/\Gamma|$ (denoted as $\Gamma_{b}/{\Gamma}$ hereafter) in figure~\ref{fig: cir-SDR-Ma}.
+To validate (\ref{eq: vavd-illu8}), we first provide evidence of the proportionality between $\Gamma_b$ and $\omega_b D^2$ from measured data and then compare with the SBV model.

+The vorticity contours at $t=t_b$ for each Mach number are plotted in figure~\ref{subfig: SBV contour} ($Ma=2.4$ can be found in figure~\ref{fig: SBV-SDR}(b2)).
+A defined line is extracted from the vorticity contour to illustrate the vorticity distribution along the axis $r$ with origin at vortex core.
+Axis $r$ points to the location of maximum azimuthal velocity $V_\theta^{\textrm{max}}$.
+The distributions of vorticity along the axis $r$ for different cases are plotted in figure~\ref{subfig: SBV profile}.
+The crest and trough are observed, meaning the SBV layer.
+Since positive vorticity can not eliminate the shock induced initial vorticity deposition from SBV (same reason as SBV circulation), we measure the peak negative vorticity $\omega_{b,p}$ for each case as indicated in figure~\ref{subfig: SBV profile}.

-Here, $t_{b}$, the time at the peak of baroclinic circulation is extracted from figure \ref{fig: cir-baro}(a) of different shock Mach numbers.
-From the one-dimensional shock dynamics, we can theoretically obtain the velocity difference $\Delta{U}$ between the shocked bubble upstream interface $u'_2$ and the ambient air $u'_1$, as tabulated in table \ref{tab: t_baro}.
-The direct link between velocity difference $\Delta{U}$ and the $t_{b}$ can be found:
+As for the peak value of SBV circulation $|\Gamma^-/\Gamma|$, the baroclinic circulation under the scaling of $\Delta Ut_b/D$ is shown in figure~\ref{subfig: cir-dUt-D}.
+From one-dimensional gas dynamics, we can theoretically obtain the velocity difference $\Delta{U}$ between the shocked bubble upstream interface $u'_2$ and the ambient air $u'_1$.
+The direct link between velocity difference $\Delta{U}$ and $t_{b}$ can be found:

-Figure \ref{fig: cir_Du} shows the baroclinic circulation under the scaling of $\Delta Ut_b/D$.
-At approximately $\Delta Ut/D\approx 0.6$, the peak of baroclinic circulation is obtained.
-Through the value of $t_b$, (\ref{eq: vavd-illu8}) can be validated, as shown in table \ref{tab: t_baro}.
-The proportional relation between $\Gamma_b$ and $\omega_bD^2$ is evident, showing that the abbreviated model, as illustrated in figure~\ref{fig: SBV_mech}, is appropriate.
+At approximately $\Delta Ut/D\approx 0.6$, the peak of baroclinic circulation is obtained and tabulated in table \ref{tab: t_baro}.
+From the last column of the table, the proportional relation between $\Gamma_b$ and $\omega_{b,p}D^2$ is evident.